-- East Lynne (1915), a Biograph studios short film starring Louise Vale, Franklin Ritchie, and Alan Hale.
+- East Lynne (1915), a Biograph studios short film starring Louise Vale, Franklin Ritchie, Alan Hale and his wife Gretchen Hartman.

 - East Lynne with Variations (1919), a parody comedy short from Mack Sennett Studios starring Ben Turpin, Marie Prevost, and Heinie Conklin, with Tom Kennedy and Alice Lake.

 - East Lynne (1921), by the Hugo Ballin film studio, with direction and adapted scenario by Hugo Ballin.
 Starring Mabel Ballin and Edward Earle.

 - Ex-Flame (1930), a re-titled version with the same storyline, and set in 1930s England.
 Directed by Victor Halperin and starring Neil Hamilton, Marion Nixon, Norman Kerry, Joan Standing (Dracula), Snub Pollard, and Louis Armstrong as himself.

 - East Lynne (1964), a made-for-TV movie starring Michael Denison, Dulcie Gray, Peter Graves, and Marion Grimaldi.

 - East Lynne (1982), a 1982 TV film starring Lisa Eichhorn, Martin Shaw, and Tim Woodward, with Annette Crosbie, Jane Asher, and Gemma Craven.